-On his own again after a decade of working with Van Halen, Sammy Hagar returned to his solo career with a vengeance in the late '90s.
-Ten 13, released Oct.
+Sammy Hagar returned to his solo career with a vengeance in the late '90s, after a decade of working with Van Halen.
+Ten 13, issued on Oct.
 24, 2000, marked his third release since leaving the band in 1996.

-Arriving roughly a year and a half after its predecessor, 1999's Red Voodoo, the record announced the end of Hagar's association with MCA and found him on the roster of Beyond Music, a new indie imprint founded by veteran manager Allen Kovac.
-As Hagar told Ultimate Classic Rock's Matt Wardlaw, the Beyond deal represented an opportunity for him to move past "rock star" money and into the economic stratosphere reserved for label execs.
+Arriving roughly a year and a half after 1999's predecessor Red Voodoo, Ten 13 announced the end of Hagar's association with MCA and found him on the roster of Beyond Music, a new indie imprint founded by veteran manager Allen Kovac.
+As Hagar told UCR's Matt Wardlaw, the Beyond deal represented an opportunity for him to move past "rock star" money and into the economic stratosphere reserved for label execs.

 Hagar noted Kovac offered him a deal to make him "equal partners in the record business."
-"I figured I’d been f---ed out of twice as much money as I ever made, even though I made a lot of money," Hagar explained.
+"I figured I’d been fucked out of twice as much money as I ever made, even though I made a lot of money," Hagar explained.
 "Every rock star has, right?
 So I thought, 'What an opportunity!
 This is great.
 I’m going to roll in with this guy.'
-He came down to Cabo with his president of the company and they told me what they were going to do and how cool this was going to be and all of this stuff.
-So I really was excited about that record and I was very motivated to make kind of an adventurous record and step out a little bit."
+He came down to Cabo with his president of the company and they told me what they were going to do, and how cool this was going to be and all of this stuff.
+So, I really was excited about that record, and I was very motivated to make kind of an adventurous record and step out a little bit."

 To that end, he ensconced himself in his home studio with keyboard player Jesse Harms.
 "I did it all in my basement at my house and we did it basically with ourselves," said Hagar, describing Harms as "a very smart guy with keyboards and programming and all of that" who "learned Pro Tools like boom."
-The result was a record that Hagar and the band basically homebrewed: "I hired a few professionals to come over and help us every now and then, but really, we did that record ourselves, you know, everything on there.
+The result was an album that Hagar and the band basically home brewed: "I hired a few professionals to come over and help us every now and then, but really, we did that record ourselves, you know, everything on there.
 It was pretty amazing."

 Listen to 'A Little Bit More'

 Ultimately, Ten 13 added a new milestone to Hagar's career by serving as a gateway into his full-fledged entry to the indie ranks.
-His deal with Beyond a thing of the past, he went completely on his own for the follow-up, 2002's Not 4 Sale, which he released on his Cabo Wabo Music imprint — and subsequent distribution deals have continued to deviate from the old-fashioned music-business norm.
-And he's continued to release new material at a torrid pace, putting out solo studio albums and a pair of Chickenfoot LPs over the years.
+After ending the deal with Beyond, Hagar went completely on his own for the follow-up, 2002's Not 4 Sale, which he released on his Cabo Wabo Music imprint.